CDEApp/CDE/Readme.md

 It is built with ASP.Net, MVC, SignalR, Bootstrap and Angular.js.

 ### Contact Author
-My name is Robin and you can contact me about cde using `rob at queenofblad.es`
+My name is Robin and you can contact me about cde using `rob at EMAIL ADDRESS` # need email address

 This application will continue to evolve driven by my own and a few friends desires however the rate of change to date has not been very fast.
 It may evolve faster if there is sufficient interest from the public.

 #### License Shareware Snowball
-cde is currently released in Jan 2015 as a variant of **Shareware**, I would like to call **Shareware Snowball**.
+cde is currently released in June 2015 as a variant of **Shareware**, I would think of as **Shareware Snowball**.

 If you like it enough I would appreciate a donation to cdeDonationAddress@gmail.com.